19-ade/tit-Bits/README.md

 College:Bits Pilani

+Please do run the requirements.py script before doing anything else.
+It installs all the required packages for running all the scripts.Pip must be pre-installed.

 Short description of each Script.

 ordinary_point_series: inputs require the cofficient of each term in the differential equation in the form p(x), q(x).
 It should return the equation.